nwihardjo/HackerNews-Analytics/README.md

 ### Install Java

 Install Java 8 or higher from [https://java.com/en/download/help/index_installing.xml](https://java.com/en/download/help/index_installing.xml).

-### Create a directory for your project

-Create a fresh directory on the place of your choice on your computer.
-In this directory you will place some software as well as data.
-You will also store your own programs in there.

-If you have already created one to hold these instructions, feel free to use it.

-### Install Apache Spark

 Only after you've done the instructions above, open a terminal (or CMD line on Windows) and run the following command to install `pyspark`:
 ```